If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 Baobab

-Now, the Baobab looks like a wide boot, and by most standards, it is.
-But compared to other Jim Green models, it’s actually on the sleeker side.
+The Baobab looks like a wide boot, and by most standards, it is, but compared to other Jim Green models, it’s actually a little on the sleeker side.

-They’ve trimmed the width a bit and shaped it into more of an almond-style toe.
-So while it’s still roomy, it’s not that same ultra-wide, round-toe fit you might expect from something like the African Ranger.
+The width is trimmed down, and the toe is shaped into more of an almond style.
+So while you still get a decent amount of room up front, it’s not that super-wide, round-toe fit you’d get from something like the African Ranger.

-If you’ve got a wide forefoot, it should still feel comfortable, but it won’t feel sloppy or overly boxy.
-For most people, it fits true to size.
+If you’ve got a wide forefoot, it should still feel comfortable.
+The difference is, it won’t feel sloppy or overly boxy.
+For most people, the Baobab fits true to size.

 Moc Toes (Workhorse + Meander)